ymli39/DeepADC-Net-Learning-Apparent-Diffusion-Coefficient-Maps/README.md

-# Learning Apparent Diffusion Coefficient Maps from Undersampled Radial k-Space Diffusion-Weighted MRI in Mice using a Deep CNN-Transformer Model in Conjunction with a Monoexponential Model
+# Learning Apparent Diffusion Coefficient Maps from Accelerated Radial k-Space Diffusion-Weighted MRI in Mice using a Deep CNN-Transformer Model

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## Preparation